wolfSSL/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 6. Make sure the server is running on zephyr via the `-server` or `-demo` command
 7. Connect with the client
     ```
-    ./example/client/client -h <ip of zephyr device as displaced at boot> -A <path/to/cert.pem/you/saved>
+    ./example/client/client -h <ip of zephyr device as displaced at boot> -A <path/to/cert.pem/you/saved> -w
     ```

 ## 5. Project Options<a name="step5"></a>
 ### 5.1 Setting up a static IPv4 on Zephyr
-By default the project is setup to use a DHCP Server, this section will show how to setup a static IP.
-Please make sure you chose an IP for the device that will not cause a IP confilct on your network.
+By default the project is set up to use a DHCP Server, this section will show how to set up a static IP.
+Please make sure you choose an IP for the device that will not cause an IP conflict on your network.

 1. In [src/main.c](src/main.c), look for the following section.